-The DSM 5 does specify the severity levels of Autism Spectrum Disorder:
+The DSM 5 specifies the severity levels of Autism Spectrum Disorder:

 *DSM stands for Diagnostic and Statistical Manual, which is published by the American Psychiatric Association and used by professionals to diagnose mental health conditions.
 The manual not only affects decisions that doctors make but also what the insurance companies will cover.
 The DSM 4 is the recently retired manual.
 You can learn more about it on the DSM 4 page.